 Most Dangerous State in the Country

 We all remember being told as children to “look both ways before crossing the street.”
 We should all take this lesson to heart because America’s roads are quite dangerous for pedestrians.
-From 2008–2017, over 49,000 pedestrians were struck and killed by drivers across the country, and the projected 6,590 deaths for 2019 would be the highest number since 1988!
+From 2008–2019, over 53,000 pedestrians were struck and killed by drivers across the country.

 Why Are Florida Roads So Hazardous?